gaursakshi/coding_practice/README.md

 # coding_practice
-This is my personal repository for coding practice.
+This repository contains some useful codes, techniques, algorithms and problem solutions helpful in Competitive Coding.